RayDebashree/USAT/README.md

 4. If you receive an error like `the integral is probably divergent`, try reducing the absolute tolerance parameter `AbsTol`.

 5. If you wish to test genetic association of multiple traits (categorical and/or continuous) and you have access to summary statistics only, please use the new software [metaUSAT](https://github.com/RayDebashree/metaUSAT) that is publicly available now!

+6. If removal of related individuals is a concern (e.g., sample size gets greatly reduced) or if there is cryptic relatedness that needs to be accounted for, it is advisable to first obtain the GWAS summary statistics for each trait by analyzing each trait separately accounting for the relatedness among the individuals (e.g., using [EPACTS](https://genome.sph.umich.edu/wiki/EPACTS) to analyze each trait).
+Then apply [metaUSAT](https://github.com/RayDebashree/metaUSAT) on the single trait GWAS summary statistics.

+7. USAT, like most other cross-phenotype association methods, assumes multivariate normality (of the underlying traits).
+While transformations like inverse-normalization help ensure univariate normality of each trait, it does not guarantee multivariate normality of the joint distribution of the traits.
+More on this coming up [soon](https://github.com/RayDebashree/mvtests)!